 @see ― succeed to create an effect that represents a successful value.

-error and success channels of an effect.
+Applies transformations to both the success and error channels of an effect.

 This function takes two map functions as arguments: one for the error channel